Ponds & Wetlands

 GOAL #4 – Provide positive drainage for streets, parks, and neighborhoods

 While providing adequate treatment volume (Goal #1), peak discharge attenuation (Goal #2), and compensatory storage (Goal #3), the drainage ponds must also be large enough so that they contain all the runoff from the contributing areas while not creating "back ups" that flood streets or homes.
 In order to achieve this goal, the ponds must have sufficient available volume to hold all of the runoff from developed property and store that water such that the criteria of goals 1, 2, and 3 are not compromised.

 GOAL #5 – Serve as an amenity to the community

-Once the number, locations, and sizes of the required ponds are determined, the final design is completed in a manner such that the ponds will be viewed as a public facility.
-A comparison can be drawn between County (FDOT) constructed & maintained ponds vs. ponds designed with the community in mind.
-Typical public infrastructure drainage ponds are designed to meet the first four goals only.
-The pond is usually an engineered polygon with a chain link fence to keep the public away.
+Once the number, locations, and sizes of the required ponds have been determined, the final design is completed in a manner so that the ponds will be viewed as a public facility.
+A comparison can be made with County FDOT constructed and maintained ponds vs. ponds designed especially with the District in mind.
+Infrastructure drainage ponds for FDOT are typically designed to meet the first four goals only.
+The pond will usually be an engineered polygon with a chain link fence to keep the public away.
 The pond is mowed minimally and tall grass and weeds are common.
-In contrast, the ponds in Harmony are designed to be aesthetically pleasing and serve as an enhancement to the community, in addition to satisfying the first four criteria.
+In contrast, the ponds in Harmony are designed to be both aesthetically pleasing and serve as an enhancement to the community; in addition to satisfying the first four criteria.